gpiozero/gpiozero/docs/faq.rst

 be the version that ``import gpiozero`` will import.

 If you receive the error "No module named pkg_resources", you need to install :command:`pip`.
-This can be done with the following command in Raspbian:
+This can be done with the following command in Raspberry Pi OS:

 .. code-block:: console